localaization/pentagrom/README.md

 Pentagrom allows visualizing all musical notes in an isomorphic, unequivocally, orderly and simple way, which exactly match the way notes are represented in a staff.
 As simple as it looks like, nobody came before with the idea behind it.

 Many papers and documents refer to music transcription, translation and visualization as a hard problem to solve, ML algorithms are sometimes piano roll or midi based, and music has a steep learning rate.
-We think some of these issues could be solved by combining this "system" and ML.
+We think some of these issues could be solved by combining this "system" and ML as well as simplyfing and improving some mathematical operations involving music theory.
+Some domains that would be applicable might be, as an interface where a note is self described as one position in a matrix (e.g. predicting from a midi code what should be the specific note including alterations and key signatures, or as a "music writter machine" where alterations are predicted while typing), as a one-hot vector for embedings, as a way to represent a richer music vocabulary, as a "music writer machine pretictor".

+We believe that it could have great impact in education, where people will be able to learn, play, visualize and understand music in a better way.

 # The idea